-Grease the drive-belt-idler arm (Figure 44).
+5. Grease the drive-belt idler arm (Figure 40).

-Remove the dust cap and adjust the caster pivots.

-Note: Keep the dust cap off until greasing is done.

-- Remove the hex plug.

-- 7. Thread a grease fitting into the hole.

-- 8. Pump grease into the fitting until it oozes out around the top bearing.

-- 9. Remove the grease fitting in the hole.

-- 10. Install the hex plug and dust cap (Figure 45).
+- 6. Remove the dust cap and adjust the caster pivots, and keep the dust cap off until greasing is done; refer to Adjusting the Caster-Pivot Bearing (page 51). - 7.
+Remove the hex plug and thread a grease fitting into the hole. - 8.
+Pump grease into the grease fitting until it oozes out around the top bearing. - 9.
+Remove the grease fitting in the hole.
+Install the hex plug and dust cap (Figure 41).